 More glaciers await back on land.
 The nearby Begich Boggs Visitor Center, run by the National Forest Service, offers an overview of the area’s glaciers and geology, and is also a prime starting point for walks and hikes.
 The Trail of Blue Ice is a 5-mile trail of wide gravel paths and boardwalks connecting many of the nearby glaciers and campgrounds for hikers and bikers.
 It’s also a great trail for salmon viewing.

-The nearby Byron Glacier Trail travels less than a mile from the trailhead to toe of the glacier, and Forest Service rangers from the visitor center lead a popular tour known as the Ice Worm Safari.
+The nearby Byron Glacier Trail travels less than a mile from the trailhead to toe of the glacier, and Forest Service rangers from the visitor center lead a popular hike during summer.

 Other Nearby Attractions